 The ground on which petition can be rejected by Court under Section 9 of the Hindu Marriage Act, 1955.

 - The very first ground on which petition can be rejected is if the respondent has any valid reason to show that he can claim any matrimonial relief under Section 13.

 - If the aggrieved person is found guilty of any matrimonial misconduct.

-- If the petitioner is found guilty of such act, or conduct on his part which makes it impossible for the respondent to reside with him.
-In a particular case, husband constantly neglected the wife, this was considered by the Court as a reasonable ground for the wife for not joining the company of her spouse.
+- If the petitioner is found guilty of such an act, or conduct on his part which makes it impossible for the respondent to reside with him.
+In a particular case, the husband constantly neglected the wife, this was considered by the Court as a reasonable ground for the wife for not joining the company of her spouse.

-The initial burden of proof is on the aggrieved/petitioner whose duty is to prove or show that respondent has withdrawn him/her from the society.
+The initial burden of proof is on the aggrieved/petitioner whose duty is to prove or show that the respondent has withdrawn him/her from society.
 Once the burden is discharged by the petitioner, the burden shifts to the respondent to show that there exists a reasonable excuse for such withdrawal.